How to Prepare Your Digital Assets for Death

 Write out what you want to happen to your digital assets

-While your will likely details what you want to do with your financial accounts, your non-financial digital assets still need to be addressed.
+While you will likely detail what you want to do with your financial accounts, your non-financial digital assets still need to be addressed.
 Create a detailed plan of what you want to happen to each digital account or property you have and give your digital executor access to this document upon your death.

 NOTE: Some user agreements or laws could prevent someone else from accessing your online account.
 If in doubt, check the terms of service set by the manager of the digital property.